otto-torino/django-editor-js/README.md

 ### In Your Models

-Use the `EditorJSField` in your models just like any other field.
-It stores the editor's output as JSON.
+Use the `EditorJSField` in your models as you would any other Django model field.
+It stores the editor's content as JSON.

+- **To use a custom set of Editor.js tools for a field**, pass a `tools` dictionary to the field.
+- **To use the global (default) tool configuration**, define the field without the `tools` argument.

+Since EditorJSField inherits from Django's models.JSONField, you can also pass any of its standard attributes, such as `blank=True` or `null=True`.

+Example:
 ```python
 # my_app/models.py
 from django.db import models